yogeshverma1998/yogesh-verma/README.md

 🧑‍💻: Work Experience
 - Jan 2022 -: Doctoral Researcher @ Aalto University, Finland.
 - July 2024 - Nov 2024:  Machine Learning Research Intern @ Huawei, Finland.
-I worked on analyzing the physiological signals of the human body to infer health biomarkers.
+I worked on analyzing the hemodynamic physiological signals of the human body to infer health biomarkers.
 - July 2021 - Nov 2021: Research Associate @ Univeristy of Zurich.
 I worked on characterizing rare events in _pp_ collisions in the CMS experiment and CERN.